 We are going to see something like that through the next chapter of Mark.
 Gods story is intricate and detailed.
 His plan to rescue his creation from sin and darkness started long before Man ever left the garden.
 God orchestrated it together with perfect and purposeful.
 There was set-up that needed to happen in order to pave the way for Jesus.
 God prepared the world in specific ways by giving hints about his Character, and how he would never give up on his creation.
 God used a nation, of cowards, failures and idol worshipers mind you, to tell the world about him.
 He used kings, prophets and emancipators who loved him, but who were flawed.
 And then Jesus came to set things right at the exact right time.
 We are blessed to know that part of the story.

--We will see parallels that show how Jesus is a fulfillment of the things God promised to his people.
-All the things he asked us to do, knowing that we would fall short, Jesus has come to complete.
+-Mark will show us through a series of stories that Jesus uses his life to retell some of the stories we’re familiar with in the old testament. -We will see parallels that show how Jesus is a fulfillment of the things God promised to his people.
+All the things he asked us to do, knowing that we would fall short, Jesus has come to complete. -Jesus is here to show that he is a better version than everyone who has come before him.

 Mark written very fast paced.
 My study bible calls Mark a “docudrama”.
 It is a collection of tidbits of the life of Jesus.
 The tidbit we will read about today is Jesus calming the storm.